RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Design

 \subsection{Attention-aware Vector Search}

-For each pair of key and value vectors, we first decide whether to hold them in CPU or GPU memory (decision method is elaborated in \S\ref{sec:design_pattern}).
-The KV vectors offloaded to CPU memory will be indexed by $\mathbf k_i \in \mathcal R^{d}$ and queried by $\mathbf q_{t}$ to find for the most relevant ones.
+For each pair of key and value vectors, we first decide whether to hold them in CPU or GPU memory (the decision method is elaborated in \S\ref{sec:design_pattern}).
+The KV vectors offloaded to CPU memory will be indexed by $\mathbf k_i \in \mathcal R^{d}$ and queried by $\mathbf q_{t}$ to find the most relevant ones.

-To accelerate the vector search during token generation, \sysname{} leverages the existing query vectors in the prefill phase to guide the index building for key vectors, efficiently mitigating the distribution gap.
-As shown in Figure~\ref{fig:ood-index}, \sysname{} explicitly establishes connections from the query vector to its nearest key vectors (i.e., exact $k$-nearest neighbors, or KNN).
+To accelerate the vector search during token generation, \sysname{} diverges from traditional indexes that only consider the closeness between key vectors for index building.
+Instead, it leverages the existing query vectors in the prefill phase to guide the index building for key vectors, efficiently mitigating the distribution gap.
+As shown in Figure~\ref{fig:ood-index}, during the index construction, \sysname{} explicitly establishes connections from the query vector to its nearest key vectors (i.e., exact $k$-nearest neighbors, or KNN).
 The KNN results can be efficiently computed via GPU, forming a mapping from query vector distribution to key vector distribution.
-Using this structure, the decoding query vector can firstly searches its nearest query vectors and then obtain the most relevant key vectors through the distribution mapping.
+Using this structure, the decoding query vector can first search its nearest query vectors and then obtain the most relevant key vectors through the distribution mapping.

-Therefore, the KNN connections from query vectors to key vectors serves as a bridge to reconcile their distribution differences.
+Therefore, the KNN connections from query vectors to key vectors serve as a bridge to reconcile their distribution differences.
 However, this structure still has imperfections in both memory overhead and search efficiency because we need to store and access query vectors besides key vectors.
-To address this problem, we leverage the projection technique from the state-of-the-art cross-modal ANNS index RoarGraph~\cite{roar} to eliminate all query vectors.
+To address this problem, we leverage the projection technique from the state-of-the-art cross-modal ANNS index RoarGraph~\citep{roar} to eliminate all query vectors.
 Specifically, we project the KNN connections into key vectors by linking key vectors that are connected to the same query vectors, which efficiently streamlines the search.
-This process connects key vectors that are perceived close from query vectors' perspective, allowing efficient index traversal for future query vectors.
+This process connects key vectors that are perceived as close from the query vectors' perspective, allowing efficient index traversal for future query vectors.

-Our evaluation shows that, by effectively modeling the proximity relationship between the query and key vectors, the vector database only requires scanning $1-3\%$ key vectors to reach a high recall, significantly reducing the index search latency by 74\% compared with IVF indexes~\cite{sivic2003video}.
+Our evaluation shows that, by effectively modeling the proximity relationship between the query and key vectors, the vector database only requires scanning 1--3\% key vectors to reach a high recall, significantly reducing the index search latency by 74\% compared with IVF indexes~\citep{sivic2003video}.